Coronavirus and Pregnancy

 Most births take place in hospitals.
 Most hospitals, such as all of the University of Maryland Medical System (UMMS) facilities, are taking special precautions to keep patients safe.

-To protect the patients, temporary visitor restrictions have been put in place.
+To protect the patients, visitor restrictions have been put in place.
 We highly recommend that women check the visitation policy of the hospital at which they plan to give birth.
 The woman's birth plan may have to be altered to accommodate a tighter policy.

 Additionally, most hospitals use negative pressure rooms for contagious patients, which will keep other patients safer.
 Hospital staff have been trained to take proper precautions while treating patients as well.